inaimathi/langnostic/drafts/profiling-house-again.md

 					 str)
 ```

-That always is going to be a slight pain though; we need to do a runtime dispatch inside of `parse-buffer` to figure out whether we're parsing JSON or a param string.
+That "almost" is going to be a slight pain though; we need to do a runtime dispatch inside of `parse-buffer` to figure out whether we're parsing JSON or a param-encoded string.

 ```
 ...